Rofos2011/AtlasQuest/README.md

 # AtlasQuest Project Epoch version
-This is a modified version of AtlasQuest that contains Project Epoch custom data.
+This is a modified version of AtlasQuest that contains Project Epoch custom quest data.
 > [!WARNING]
 > This is a WIP Addon!
 # Installation